keijohyttinen/ad-campaign-full-stack/backend/readme.md

 Backend server is based on Graphql-Yoga library which uses express (https://www.npmjs.com/package/express) in the background.
 The MongoDB example of Graphql-Yoga (see https://github.com/prisma/graphql-yoga/tree/master/examples/mongodb) was taken as a starter to backend implementation.

-Schema file of graphql can be found at src/schema.graphql
+Schema file of graphql can be found at [src/graphql/schema.graphql] (https://github.com/keijohyttinen/ad-campaign-full-stack/blob/master/backend/src/graphql/schema.graphql).
+Keep it inline with front-end, which is currently duplicate located under app's react native project.

+At the time being only query interface supported but placeholder implementation for mutations also exist.

 ## Images

 Images are stored into MondoDB with GridFS.
 Express server is configured to listen /images endpoint for client to download image by name.
 Server implementation fetches image stream by name from MondoDB with the help of a promisified library called gridfs-promise, and return image in a stream to the client.
-The better approach for serving the images would be use of AWS S3 or GCP Storage.
+The downside of the DB based solution is that load of image downloads goes via API nodes and database.
+The better approach for serving the images would be use of AWS S3 or GCP Storage and inform URL of images via API.

 ## Configuration